SponsoredBuild your website with Vincony

 Fapte

-The London & Quadrant Housing Trust held a licence from Lambeth Council to use properties as temporary accommodation for homeless people.
-The Trust granted Mr Bruton an agreement described as a 'licence' to occupy a flat.
-Bruton claimed the agreement was in fact a tenancy, entitling him to enforce the landlord's repairing obligations under s.11 Landlord and Tenant Act 1985.
+Lambeth Council granted a licence to the London & Quadrant Housing Trust to use short-life properties for temporary housing.
+The Trust then granted Mr Bruton a weekly agreement to occupy a flat.
+Mr Bruton sought to enforce the landlord's repairing obligations under the Landlord and Tenant Act 1985, which required him to establish he was a tenant rather than a licensee.

 Rezumatul hotărârii